-Choice of comparator(s) (Section 2.3) The preferred comparator for the reference case is 'routine care,' that is, the technology or technologies most widely used in clinical practice in Ireland.
-When both an economic assessment and BIA are conducted, the same comparator(s) should be used in both assessments.
+Choice of comparator(s) (Section 2.3) The preferred comparator for the reference case is 'routine care', that is, the technology or technologies most widely used in clinical practice in Ireland in the context of the target population.
+When both an economic evaluation and BIA are conducted, the same comparator(s) should be used in both assessments.

-Timeframe (Section 2.4) The core analysis should estimate the annual financial impact over a minimum timeframe of five years.
+Time frame (Section 2.4) The core analysis should estimate the annual financial impact over a minimum time frame of five years.